hrnxm/react-todo-list/README.md

 -   `useEffect` (for `localStorage` management)
 -   `useReducer` (for handling events)

-A general goal was to make an example app that combines Reducers and Context.
+A general goal was to make an example app that combines React with TypeScript, Reducers, and Context.

+To do (no pun intended):

+-   [ ] Improve responsiveness
+-   [x] Make rows editable

-Tick logo used for this example belongs to [Microsoft To Do](https://todo.microsoft.com/).
+☑️ Checkmark logo used for this example belongs to [Microsoft To Do](https://todo.microsoft.com/).
-It is used strictly for educational purposes and I'm not associated with the trademark owner (don't sue me, bro).
+I'm not associated with the trademark owner and it is used strictly for educational purposes (don't sue me, bro).